isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/stay-home-notice-shn.md

 All EMDs are not equipped with audio or video recording capabilities – personal privacy is therefore protected.
 All location data is transmitted via end-to-end encryption and can only be accessed by authorised government officials for investigation.

 Travellers will be contacted by ICA at the end of their SHN period for the return of their gateway device.
-They may, however, dispose the wristband based on existing e-waste disposal methods.
+They may, however, dispose the wristband based on existing <a href="https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/e-waste-management/where-to-recycle-e-waste" target="_blank"> e-waste disposal methods</a>.